The Garrick Gaieties: Productions and history

 The revue first opened on Broadway at the Garrick Theatre on May 17, 1925, as a 2-performance benefit for the Theatre Guild.
 The reviews were favorable, and Rodgers and others persuaded the Theatre Guild to continue the production, which re-opened on June 8, 1925 and ran until November 28, for 211 performances.
 Several writers contributed the material for the sketches, including Edith Meiser, Sam Jaffe, Benjamin Kaye, Morrie Ryskind and Howard J. Green.

 Directed by Philip Loeb with musical staging by Herbert Fields, the cast included Romney Brent, June Cochrane, Sterling Holloway, Libby Holman, Philip Loeb, Edith Meiser, Sanford Meisner, Betty Starbuck and Lee Strasberg.

 Subsequent productions

 There were two sequels, also titled Garrick Gaieties.
 They were produced on Broadway by the Theatre Guild with direction by Philip Loeb at the Guild Theatre, and opened, respectively, on May 10, 1926, June 4, 1930, and, in a return engagement for 10 performances, October 16, 1930.
 Sterling Holloway appeared in all of the sequels, and Edith Meiser appeared in all but the final one.
 Notable performers included Imogene Coca and Rosalind Russell.
 Ruth Tester sang, "Sing Something Simple".
+The costumes for the 1930 production were designed by Kate Drain Lawson and Louis M. Simon, and were made by Helene Pons Studio.